 - By doing gentle adjustments for the mother (not the baby), we can improve the amount of room she has in her uterus for the baby to move into the correction configuration.

 - Drs.
-Long, Petitclerc, Yeager, Ploy, and Hanieh are certified in this technique.
+Long, Patel, Yeager, Ploy, and Hanieh are certified in this technique.

-Our labor induction technique combines natural methods for labor induction.
-We incorporate chiropractic adjustments that stimulate the parasympathetic nervous system, acupuncture points specifically to help to ripen the uterus, manual therapy to relax the round ligaments and other ligaments in the pelvis, and aromatherapy with essential oils known for helping induce labor.
+Our labor prep technique combines natural methods for labor preparation.
+We incorporate chiropractic adjustments that stimulate the parasympathetic nervous system, acupuncture points specifically to help to ripen the uterus, manual therapy to relax the round ligaments and other ligaments in the pelvis, and aromatherapy with essential oils known for helping encourage labor.
 This technique is most successful if performed right after a woman reaches 40 weeks gestation.